Logo

 Julian Assange's comments set off a spike in attention to the murder.

-Julian Assange's statements lent credibility and visibility to what had at that point been a conspiracy theory in the fringe parts of the Internet.
+Julian Assange's statements lent credibility and visibility to a conspiracy theory that had up to the point been limited to the fringe parts of the Internet.

 In October 2021, Julian Assange's lawyers introduced the alleged plot during a hearing of the High Court of Justice in London as it considered the US appeal of a lower court's ruling that Julian Assange could not be extradited to face charges in the US In 2022 the Spanish courts summoned Pompeo as a witness to testify on the alleged plans.